 The amount of the toxic ingredients in chocolate varies by product, meaning dry cocoa powder, semisweet, and dark chocolate is more toxic than milk chocolate.
-White chocolate is not a concern (though you probably still shouldn’t feed it to your cat).
+White chocolate is not a concern for poisoning (though you probably still shouldn't feed it to your cat).

 Predicting exactly how a cat will respond to eating chocolate is difficult, as their response isn't just affected by the amount of chocolate eaten or the type of chocolate eaten.
 It can also depend on the cat's weight and their individual sensitivity to the toxic ingredients.
 The Merck Veterinary Manual's chocolate toxicity calculator can help you get an idea of how much chocolate your cat would need to eat before toxicosis is likely.

 If you know or suspect your cat has eaten chocolate, call your veterinarian or the ASPCA Animal Poison Control Center (888-426-4435) immediately.
-You don’t need to wait until you see clinical signs to seek help.
-Chocolate toxicosis is a progressive illness, so the sooner you treat it, the better of your cat will be.
+You don't need to wait until you see clinical signs to seek help.
+Chocolate toxicosis is a progressive illness, so the sooner you treat it, the better off your cat will be.